joshuajano/SSHHMA/README.md

 **Note: If you use this application, means that you also agree with the third party's agreement that we use in this project**
 ## News
 **2022.03.07**
 I have updated the code obtained from D2R `demo_D2R.py`.
 I also uploaded the weight [here](https://www.dropbox.com/s/02x2jvfdkhkrdxz/ours2.h5?dl=0).
-Please download and update the path in `conf.yaml`\
+Please download and update the path in `conf.yaml`.
+I also added file namely `networks/hmrnet.py`\
 **2022.03.03**
 I have updated the `demo.py` to crop the input image with `keypoint_RCNN`\
 **2022.03.01**